speedrun-hq/speedrun/documentation/docs/dev-intent-call.md

      * @param data Custom data for execution
      * @param fulfillmentIndex The fulfillment index for this intent
      * @param isFulfilled Whether the intent was fulfilled before settlement
+     * @param tipAmount Tip amount for this intent, can be used to redistribute if not fulfilled
+     * // Will generally implement logic to determine where to refund the tip if the intent was not fulfilled
-     * Can contain specific logic, like custom rewarding on the contract for the fulfiller, sometimes will just be empty */ function onSettle( bytes32 intentId,
+     * // Can also contain specific logic, like custom rewarding on the contract for the fulfiller */ function onSettle( bytes32 intentId,